-What is the Barista Life in 2019 Hot Coffee and Cool People
+What is Barista Life?
+Hot Coffee and Cool People

 Being the owner of a coffee company, I can tell you, being a Barista is a fun job.